lazytalk/AzureFileSys/DEPLOY-STAGING.md

 Prerequisites
 -------------
  - Azure CLI installed and authenticated (`az login`).
-  - Note: for Azure China (21Vianet) use `az cloud set --name AzureChinaCloud` before `az login` if your subscription is in China.
+   - Note: for Azure China (21Vianet) run `az cloud set --name AzureChinaCloud` and then `az login` (the cloud selection must happen before login or you must re-authenticate to access China endpoints).
 - .NET 8 SDK and `dotnet-ef` tools available locally (for producing migration bundles when needed).
 - Permissions in the target subscription to create Resource Groups, App Service, SQL server/databases, Key Vault, Storage accounts, and role assignments.